boudalis/algolia_test/README.md

 4-prepare constants.py file, you can change the target database connection string, the name of the target table , the range of date and the url of the source file.

-5- the file alg_main_his.py should be used to load all the files between the start and end date
+5- the file alg_main_his.py should be used to load all the files between the start and end date cmd to use is "python alg_main_his.py"

-6-the file alg_main_daily.py can be used to load the file of the current day, if we want to schedule the project we should run this file.
+6-the file alg_main_daily.py can be used to load the file of the current day, if we want to schedule the project we should run this file , cmd to use is "python alg_main_daily.py"

 7-the file alg_def.py containt all the python functions